Old Catton

-It covers an area of 2.33 km2 and had a population of 5,954 in 2,512 households at the 2001 census, increasing to a population of 6,108 in 2,666 households at the 2011 Census.
+The parish covers an area of 2.33 km2 and had a population of 5,954 in 2,512 households at the 2001 census, increasing to 6,108 in 2,666 households at the 2011 Census.

-For the purposes of local government, it falls within the district of Broadland.
-The village is twinned with the French commune of Lavaré.
+For the purposes of local government, Old Catton falls within the district of Broadland.
+It is twinned with the French commune of Lavaré.

 Historical development

 The name of Catton most likely means farmstead (or Tun) of a man called Catta, a local tribal leader.
 Another possible explanation was the presence of wild cats in the area – now depicted on the village sign.
 The settlement was recorded in the Domesday Book of 1086.
 Until recent times Catton was an agricultural village but following the late 18th and 19th century development of the Catton Park estate several wealthy Norwich families including the Gurneys, Jewsons, Buxtons, Lindleys, Norman and the Tilletts built their houses here.

 Old Catton conservation area

 The conservation area was designated in 1986 and encompasses three important open spaces: Catton Park, Buttercup Meadow, the War Memorial deer park and the historical core of the village: Church Street, Spixworth Road and George Hill.
 Contained within this area are several listed buildings, significant non– listed buildings, protected trees and parkland.